Photography mdavid.com.au

 We’ll use f/16 as our example here.
 You chose that big f-number because you wanted a big depth of field.
 Because you’re letting light into your lens through a small hole, there’s not much light reaching your camera’s sensor.
 It’s like being in a house with the blinds mostly closed, making everything dark (underexposed).
 To make up for that, your camera’s going to want to brighten the picture back up again by giving itself more time to capture photons.
 And it does that by slowing down the shutter speed.
 Which is why depth of field, aperture and shutter speed are all connected.

-Have a look at the graphic below to see a rough guide to this whole thing.
+Have a look at the graphics below to see a rough guide to this whole thing.

 BIG APERTURE